NoharOSP/Perfect_Works_Build/README.md

 ### Patching:

 - Open the Xenogears: Perfect Works Patcher.
-- Open the ISO files for both discs.
+- Open the ISO file for either or both discs.
 - Select which patches you wish to apply.
 - Press Patch.
-Script patches will take over five minutes to apply due to the FMV data associated with them.
+Script patches should take around a minute or two due to the FMV changes.

 ### Regenerating: